arriolac/arriolac.github.io/source/cv/index.markdown

 <br />
 __Android Software Engineer__, *Edmodo (March 2012 - Present)*

-I'm currently Working on Edmodo's Android application.
+Working on Edmodo's Android Application.

+Edmodo helps connect all learners with the people and resources needed to reach their full potential.

 __Software Engineer__, *Hewlett-Packard (Jan.
 2011 - Feb.
 2012)*